dreamportdev/Osdev-Notes/APIC.md

 ### Configure the IO-APIC

-TODO

 To configure the IO-APIC we need to:

-(To check if the steps are accurate...)

 1. Get the IO-APIC base address from the MADT
 2. Read the IO-APIC Interrupt Source Override table